Amber Rose Shares Adorable Cuddle Session With Baby Dream Kardashian

 Amber and Chyna’s friendship has withstood plenty of drama as both women deal with nasty breakups from the father’s of their children.
 While Rose was going through a divorce from rapper Wiz Khalifa, Chyna was at her side.
 And she returned the favor when Chyna and Tyga went through a very public ordeal after he started dating a then 17-year-old Kylie Jenner.

 Rose even publicly defended Chyna after Tyga called her out regarding a certain birthday gift he gave Jenner when she turned 18.
-After seeing Tyga gift Kylie with a Ferrari, Chyna couldn’t hold back her comments questioning his financial situation, to which he replied “where your Ferrari though?”
+After seeing Tyga gift Kylie with a Ferrari, Chyna couldn’t hold back her comments questioning his financial situation, to which he replied, “where your Ferrari though?”

 But Chyna didn’t need to answer back as Rose stepped up to defend her friend, as reported by TMZ.